 But, what to keep in your diaper caddy?

-Here are our must have diaper caddy essentials that will help make diaper changing a breeze!
+Here are our list of items to put in diaper caddy that will help make diaper changing a breeze!

 This post contains affiliate links.
 See our full disclosure here

-List Of The 14 Must Have Diaper Caddy Essentials
+List Of The 14 Items to put in Diaper Caddy

 Not everything needs to be in your caddy, but what are the diaper caddy essentials you should include?